-- Title IX Coordinator's name and contact information; - statistics on the number of on-campus murders, rapes, robberies, aggravated assaults, burglaries, motor vehicle thefts, bias-related crimes and arrests for weapons possessions and liquor- and drug-abuse violations; - policies regarding security, access to college and other facilities, and college law enforcement, - procedures for reporting crimes and other emergencies; - information on college sexual-assault and rape-awareness programs, procedures to follow when a sex offense occurs, disciplinary-action procedures, counseling opportunities and notification to students that Boricua College will make reasonable changes to a victim's academic situation at the victim's request; - policies on the use, possession and sale of alcoholic beverages and illegal drugs; - a description of Boricua College programs informing the campus community about alcohol- and drug-abuse education, crime prevention and campus-security practices; - sex-offender registry information, New York State Sex Offender Registry, NYS Sex Offender Registry homepage.
+- Title IX Coordinator's name and contact information; - statistics on the number of on-campus\ murders, rapes, robberies, aggravated assaults, burglaries, motor vehicle thefts, bias-related crimes and arrests for weapons possessions and liquor- and drug-abuse violations; - policies regarding security, access to college and other facilities, and college law enforcement, - procedures for reporting crimes and other emergencies; - information on college sexual-assault and rape-awareness programs, procedures to follow when a sex offense occurs, disciplinary-action procedures, counseling opportunities and notification to students that Boricua College will make reasonable changes to a victim's academic situation at the victim's request; - policies on the use, possession and sale of alcoholic beverages and illegal drugs; - a description of Boricua College programs informing the campus community about alcohol- and drug-abuse education, crime prevention and campus-security practices; - sex-offender registry information, New York State Sex Offender Registry, NYS Sex Offender Registry homepage.
 (You also can call 800-262-3257 for this information.)

-1 The Boricua College Annual Safety and Security Report and Procedures is available to all current Boricua College students and employees and to all prospective Boricua College students and employees upon request.
+&lt;sup>1 The Boricua College Annual Safety and Security Report and Procedures is available to all current Boricua College students and employees and to all prospective Boricua College students and employees upon request.
 This document includes:

-^{}On-campus is defined as any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and any building or property that is within or reasonably contiguous to paragraph 1 of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor).
+\On-campus is defined as any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and any building or property that is within or reasonably contiguous to paragraph 1 of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor).

+911 operator.
+The school's official will also, immediately, use the College's switchboard by having members of Environmental Services conduct a full sweep of all College's premises thereby alerting students, faculty, and staff.
+Both of the aforementioned will serve as the primary tools for College-wide emergency notifications.
+Notwithstanding emergencies will be posted via the College's twitter account (www.twitter.com/boricuanews).
+The system is designed to deliver a blanket message to every subscriber and every registered device via a tweet.
+Activation procedures for the College's twitter account are maintained in a separate and secure document.
 Due to the sensitive nature of the activation procedures document, it is confidential.
 Information and Technology officials will determine the content of all twitter messages based on the nature, severity, and duration of each emergency.
 The system contains messages that have been preapproved by university officials for immediate activation, including messages about inclement weather, shootings, and bomb threats.
 Updates relevant to community safety will be distributed as information becomes available.